shibme/dockerinspect/README.md

 #### Some environment variables for DockerInspect 😬
 `DOCKERINSPECT_TARGET_IMAGE` - Required
 - The image name with tag [Better if available locally.
-If not, it will be pulled]
+If not, a pull will be attempted]

 `DOCKERINSPECT_PROJECT_NAME` - Required
 - A unique project name for the scan to avoid duplicate issues